C++ Recursion - C++ Programming Tutorial

 Explanation:

-In this example, we have taken two function in which function factA(int n) computes the factorial using the factB function, and factB(int n) computes the factorial using factA.
-After that, indirect recursion happens because the factA(n) calls the factB(n-1), and factB(n) calls the factA(n-1).
+In this instance, we are considering two functions: factA(int n) which calculates the factorial by utilizing the factB function, and factB(int n) which calculates the factorial by employing factA.
+Subsequently, there is an occurrence of indirect recursion as factA(n) invokes factB(n-1), and factB(n) invokes factA(n-1).

 C++ Program for Checking a Prime Number Using Recursion